10 Best Torque Screwdrivers 2023 – Reviews & Top Picks

 1. NEIKO PRO 10573B Torque Screwdriver – Best Overall

-With an adjustable torque range spanning from 10-50 inch-pounds (in-lb), the NEIKO PRO Torque Screwdriver is a very versatile tool.
+With an adjustable torque range of 10-50 inch pounds (in-lb), the NEIKO PRO Torque Screwdriver is a very versatile tool.
 You can adjust the torque rating in 5 in-lb increments, setting the precise torque measurement you want the screwdriver to stop at to avoid stripping your fasteners.

 This screwdriver is compatible with all ¼-inch sockets and bits.
 There are 20 bits included with a carrying case to keep it all organized.
 Unfortunately, the bits and sockets are a little loose on the tip, but that’s our only complaint regarding this tool.

 Aside from the versatility, this tool also gives you great reach for getting into tight spaces with a 4½-inch shank.
-The torque levels are easy to adjust and, in our experience, they were very consistent as well, which helped this one to earn the top spot on our list as the best torque screwdriver available this year.
+The torque levels are easy to adjust, and in our experience, they were very consistent as well, which helped this one to earn the top spot on our list as the best overall torque screwdriver available this year.

 2. Wheeler 553556 Torque Screwdriver – Best Value

 The Wheeler 553556 Torque Screwdriver is one of the most affordable models we tested.
-In spite of this, it’s also got an extended torque range that spans from 10-65 in-lb, making this one of the best torque screwdrivers for the money.
+Despite this, it’s also got an extended torque range that spans from 10-65 in-lb, making this one of the best torque screwdrivers for the money.

 But it’s more than just an affordably priced tool.
 It’s also a high-quality device that never let us down.
 There are 10 bits included with the screwdriver, as well as a hard-plastic case to keep it all organized.
 The screwdriver has a wide shank that’s comfortable and easy to grip, with a standard tip that will fit any ¼-inch hex bit.
-There’s even an adapter that will allow you to use ¼-inch sockets as well.
+There’s even an adaptor that will allow you to use ¼-inch sockets.